 Silverman Bros vintage costume jewelry

-The history of the Silverman Bros company began dates back to 1897.
+According to a “Saturday Evening Post” article of 1947, the history of the Silverman Bros company began in 1897.
 An immigrant from Russia, Archibald Silverman came to the United States with his family at the age of ten.
-After leaving school, he took a job in one of the Providence RI jewelry workshops.
+He got a job running errands after school for a Providence jewelry house.
 At the age of 18 with five dollars in his pocket, he started his own business having bought gold wire to make a brooch.
 In fact, it didn’t take long for a talented designer to become one of the leaders in jewelry making.

 Archibald founded manufacturing firm later known as Silverman Brothers in a small space rented from a jewelry factory on Eddie Street Providence.